 The thing the machine does very well or the technology identifies where the moments people need help.
 What is the content you should be reaching out with?
 What script you should be using?
 Should you be saying something if they’re from New York, that’s different than if they’re from Florida?
 Should you be saying different things depending on what products they’re looking at?
 What should the greeting be?
 All these are things that as a human salesperson, it’s hard to know what is the right thing to do.
 From a technology perspective, it’s very simple to create all these variations in real-time and make sure that we’re doing the right thing for the right customer.

 You’ve got it down to the personal connection level.
 If they’re in New York, for example, people tend to speak a lot faster.

-It may be as simple as in the South talking about, “Y’all,” and they’re egregious now, but saying, “I saw the Marlins in Florida yesterday versus I saw the Yankees in New York.”
+It may be as simple as in the South talking about, “Y’all,” and they’re egregious now, but saying, “I saw the Marlins in Miami yesterday versus I saw the Yankees in New York.”
 It is that stuff, but it does make an impact and make sure that you’re having the right conversation with the right person.
 If you’re only having 1 or 2 sales calls a day, you can do it manually.
 That’s what happens in B2B.
 In B2C, people are having ten conversations an hour.

 You can’t do that manually.
 You need systems to make sure that you’re going to be saying the right thing.
 Ultimately, we’re helping that company make more revenue.
 What’s exciting also is we’re helping all of those agents do their jobs.
 Back to my friend, I want to get her insurance company on Regal so that she can make more money because if she has the right tools, she’s great at her job, but without the right tools, she’s going to fail.